 Continuous Deployment is the process of automatically deploying software updates to the production environment, once code is checked into the software repository by development.
 This relies upon multiple layers of automation to perform software testing and deploy to production.

-Why would an organization want to deploy automatically?
 If all tests have been passed and every code update is release ready, pushing updates into production automatically maximizes the release velocity with which value is provided to users, and minimizes the gaps of time during which applications are not incrementally improving.
 Adopting continuous deployment also provides more rapid feedback from users on new functionality, allowing organizations to make better informed decisions.

 Continuous Deployment is related to the concept of Continuous Delivery, but takes it one step further: while Continuous Delivery creates a situation where software is always ready to be deployed into production, Continuous Deployment automates that final deployment step.